 What causes phobias?

-Phobias don't have a single cause, but there are a number of associated factors.
-For example:
+Phobias do not seem to have a single cause, but there are a number of associated factors.

 - a phobia may be associated with a particular incident or trauma